Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/logging.rst

     ESP_LOGE("memory", "Failed to allocate memory for buffer");
     ESP_LOGV("system", "Detailed system log for verbose debugging");

 - **Avoid Excessive Logging**: Too many logs, especially at the `DEBUG` or `VERBOSE` level, can flood the log output and make important messages harder to find.
-Only log what’s necessary, and ensure that verbose logging can be disabled in production environments.
+Only log what's necessary, and ensure that verbose logging can be disabled in production environments.

   Correct Example: